 Each of the six categories is scored out of a maximum of 16.7 points.
 The categories added together total 100 points (6 x 16.7 = 100).

 Key findings

 All Bhutanese citizens are expected to follow Buddhism.
 Converts to Christianity will be watched with suspicion, and efforts are usually made by family and community to bring them back to their former religion.
 Besides converts, many Christians come from the Nepalese minority and live in the south.
 No churches have official state recognition, which means that Christians are technically worshiping illegally.
-Also, for day-today life, all citizens need a document referred to as a "non-objection certificate" (NOC) which is issued by village authorities to confirm that the individual in question is a good citizen and has caused no problems in the village.
+Also, for day-to-day life, all citizens need a document referred to as a "non-objection certificate" (NOC) which is issued by village authorities to confirm that the individual in question is a good citizen and has caused no problems in the village.
 This certificate is needed for loan applications, registering property, applying for jobs and the renewal of ID cards.
 For Christians who do not have Bhutanese citizenship, the NOC is impossible to get.
 Sometimes, Christians are threatened with being deleted from the census records, as the census form requires citizens to indicate their religious affiliation.
+They are isolated and ridiculed on social media platforms.

 Quick facts

 LEADER

 King Jigme Khesar Namgyel Wangchuck

-POPULATION 796,000
+POPULATION 792.000

-NUMBER OF CHRISTIANS 19.5001
+NUMBER OF CHRISTIANS 18.800

 MAIN RELIGION

 Buddhism

-GOVERNMENT

-Constitutional Monarchy
+GOVERNMENTConstitutional Monarchy